Please refer to the downloadable fee schedule on the right hand column of this page for full terms and conditions.

 All fees are payable in advance and are due on or before the student's first day in school.
 After the first day of school, fees become outstanding and begin incurring interest.
 An interest rate of two percent per month will be charged on the outstanding fee balance for all late payments.
 Student whose fees have not been paid may not attend school and risk losing their seat in their grade/program/campus.

-The Capital fee is non-refundable unless a student is withdrawn before the start of a school year.
-A refund of tuition and bus fees will be made for a semester during which the student does not attend.
-Please note that attendance of any class for more than five days during a semester constitutes attendance for that semester.
-No refund will be made for any semester a student attends.
+A refund of tuition and bus fees will be made for a semester that the student does not attend.
+Attendance of any class for more than five days during a semester constitutes attendance for that semester.
+If a student attends 6 or more days in a semester, no refund will be given.
+T

-Students whose school fees will be sponsored by an organization must submit a Letter Of Sponsorship Agreement at the time of enrolment.
-Application fees are not included in the sponsorship agreement and must be settled in full in order for an application to be considered complete.
-Only completed applications will be reviewed by the Admissions Review Committee.
+Students whose school fees will be sponsored by an organization must submit a Letter Of Sponsorship at the time of application.

 Parents are reminded that they are responsible for ensuring that their financial obligations to the school are met in full and on a timely basis, even if they are being sponsored by an employer.
 In the event that a sponsoring organization fails to pay the fees on behalf of students, for any reason, the school will look to the parents for full settlement of any outstanding obligations.